-THE PURPOSE OF THE FIRE SERVICES UNIT IS AS FOLLOWS:
+THE PURPOSE OF THE FIRE SERVICES UNIT IS:

-1. Fight or extinguish a fire and rescue of life or property from a fire or other danger:
+1. To Fight or extinguish a fire and rescue of life or property:

 Early and timeous response to fire and rescue incidents is critical for life and property saving measures to be effective.
 In order to improve turnout times to incidents the Municipality has started the process which should see two more fire stations opened in the vast Vulindlela area and Northdale suburb of the City.
 Whilst staff shortages are a challenge this is combated by a constant attempt to ensure that a minimum manning standard is complied with on a daily basis, even at the expense of overtime costs.